 Whenever our function writes to stdout or stderr, the message is collected asynchronously without adding to our function’s execution time.
-They are then shipped to CloudWatch Logs and organized into log groups.
+They are then shipped to AWS CloudWatch Logs and organized into log groups.

 Every function has a matching log group with the same name, following the /aws/lambda prefix:

-Inside each log group, there are log streams – each maps to a concurrent execution of the function.
+Inside each log group, there are log streams – each maps to concurrent execution of the function.
 Each concurrent execution would write to its own log stream in parallel.

 It’s worth mentioning that we can also easily ship logs from ECS tasks as well as API Gateway to CloudWatch Logs as well.
 For services such as Kinesis Firehose, it also has built-in support for sending service logs to CloudWatch Logs too.

 In terms of pricing, CloudWatch Logs charges for both ingestion as well as storage.

 At $0.50 per GB ingestion and $0.03 per GB per month for storage, AWS CloudWatch Logs is significantly cheaper than most of its competitors.
 The system also auto-scales based on traffic, is highly resilient and can store data for practically as long as we want.

 The big limitation of CloudWatch Logs is its inability to query logs across multiple log groups, although CloudWatch Logs Insights addresses this limitation somewhat by letting you query multiple log groups at the same time.

 However, most people would forward their logs from AWS CloudWatch Logs to a managed ELK (Elasticsearch, Logstash, Kibana) stack.
 We’ll show you how to do that a bit later in this post with subscription filters.